 Friday, November 16: Exhibition Tour at The Morgan Library

 Frankenstein final discussion: Finish the novel, listing vocabulary words and literary devices you encounter.

 Work on your Field Reports for the events you’ve already attended

 Class meets at 3:45 pm at The Morgan Library, 225 Madison Avenue between 36th and 37th Streets.

 November 23: No class - happy Thanksgiving!

-Final essays and Anthology Projects are due emailed as a PDF or Word attachment by December 17.
+Final Essays and Anthology Projects are due emailed as a PDF or Word attachment.
 Late assignments will not be accepted.

-I am happy to provide feedback and comments on drafts and final work handed in before Thursday night.
+I am happy to provide feedback and comments on drafts and final work handed on or before December 7.